The Trailhead at Theodore Wirth Park is about to get a new restaurant.

 Rakun and his wife, Abby, also own Benedict's in Wayzata and Rochester, and Mercy in downtown Minneapolis.

-Mill Valley Market will be open 7 days a week, from 7 a.m. to 9 p.m., serving breakfast, lunch, dinner, bar snacks, beer and wine and grab-and-go options.
+Mill Valley Market will be open daily from 7 a.m. to 9 p.m., serving breakfast, lunch, dinner, bar snacks, beer and wine and grab-and-go options.

 It replaces Cajun Twist, which left the Trailhead with plans to open a stand-alone restaurant in south Minneapolis.